lauralwd/azolla_phd_thesis/source/10_chapter_2.md

 ![Nitrogen metabolism pathway comparing merged '*Agrobactrium*'-like, *Sinorhizobium*-like genomes and _N. azollae_.
 The KEGG database was used to retrieve proteins from the closest relative that was manually annotated [@Kanehisa2010], then the proteins were BLAST-aligned to the merged scaffolds using the RAST/SEED viewer tool [@Overbeek2014].
 The KEGG-map of the nitrogen metabolism pathway was used to colour-in proteins detected in the merged scaffolds named after the closest relative computed by RAST, or in the _N.azollae_ genome using the KEGG/NCBI annotation: _Agrobacterium_-like (yellow), _Sinorhizobium_-like (red) and _N. azollae_ (green).](source/figures/fig2_5.png){#fig:fig2_5 width=100%}

 ### _A. filiculoides_ lacking cyanobacteria, but with the Rhizobiales present, neither fix nitrogen nor release detectable amounts of N~2~O
-Nitrogen-fixation in surface-sterilized _A. filiculoides_ was examined by supplying ^15^N~2~ at mid-day for 2 h (Fig. 6a), when both CO~2~ and N~2~ fixation peak [@Brouwer2017c].
+Nitrogen-fixation in surface-sterilized _A. filiculoides_ was examined by supplying ^15^N~2~ at mid-day for 2 h (+@fig:fig2_6\-a), when both CO~2~ and N~2~ fixation peak [@Brouwer2017c].
-^15^N~2~-fixation was not significant in _A. filiculoides_-Sterilized (Fig. 6a –Cynao+N).
+^15^N~2~-fixation was not significant in _A. filiculoides_-Sterilized (+@fig:fig2_6\-a –Cynao+N).
-N~2~-fixation was inhibited by N-fertilizer in the medium required to sustain growth of _A. filiculoides_-Sterilized (Fig. 6a, compare +Cyano-N with +Cyano+N), but _A. filiculoides_ with _N. azollae_ fixed significant amounts of nitrogen already after 2 h (Fig. 6a, +Cyano+N).
+N~2~-fixation was inhibited by N-fertilizer in the medium required to sustain growth of _A. filiculoides_-Sterilized (+@fig:fig2_6\-a, compare +Cyano-N with +Cyano+N), but _A. filiculoides_ with _N. azollae_ fixed significant amounts of nitrogen already after 2 h (+@fig:fig2_6\-a, +Cyano+N).
 When examining ^15^N~2~ fixation after one diel cycle of 24 h, ^15^N of the biomass was still not significantly increased in _A. filiculoides_-Sterilized compared to the boiled control whilst it reached on average 362 in ferns with cyanobacteria (Fig. S8).
 Endophytic Rhizobiales in _A. filiculoides_-Sterilized, therefore, did not fix N~2~.
-This result was consistent with the absence of the N~2~-fixing pathway in our Rhizobiales genomes (Fig. 5).
+This result was consistent with the absence of the N~2~-fixing pathway in our Rhizobiales genomes (+@fig:fig2_5).
-In air without ^15^N~2~ added, biomass ^15^N of the ferns with _N. azollae_ in the absence of N-fertilizer was much higher than with fertilizer (Fig. 6b, +cyano-N versus +cyano+N), consistent with inhibition of N~2~-fixation on media with 2 mM NH~4~NO~3~ in Fig. 6a.
+In air without ^15^N~2~ added, biomass ^15^N of the ferns with _N. azollae_ in the absence of N-fertilizer was much higher than with fertilizer (+@fig:fig2_6\-b, +cyano-N versus +cyano+N), consistent with inhibition of N~2~-fixation on media with 2 mM NH~4~NO~3~ in +@fig:fig2_6\-a.
-The most negative ^15^N in _A. filiculoides_-Sterilized confirms absence of N~2~-fixation in these ferns (Fig. 6a).
+The most negative ^15^N in _A. filiculoides_-Sterilized confirms absence of N~2~-fixation in these ferns (+@fig:fig2_6\-a).

 ![Is N-cycling inside *A. filiculoides*? _A. filiculoides_-Sterilized symbionts were cultured in sterile medium with 2 mM NH~4~NO~3~ (-cyano+N) and compared to surface-sterilized _A. filiculoides_ (with _N. azollae_) growing in sterile medium without NH~4~NO~3~ fertilizer (+cyano-N) and with 2 mM NH~4~NO~3~ (+cyano+N). (a) Midday uptake of ^15^N~2~ after 2 h exposure to ^15^N~2~ enriched air. (b) ^15^N in the biomass of the clonal _A. filiculoides_ as in (a) but without ^15^N~2~ enriched air and NH~4~NO~3~. (c) Non-sterile Azolla containing cyanobacteria (+cyano) were used to detect N~2~O released after 6 h comparing light and dark, and +/-N medium. (d) N~2~O concentration after 6 h incubation in the dark at the end of the night in micro-aerobic (about 10\% v/v O~2~) air-space from _A. filiculoides_ as in (a), non-sterile Azolla containing cyanobacteria growing on +N medium and from +N medium.
 Means with standard deviations for n=3 are shown. *, indicates significant difference with –cyano ferns (a), with –N medium (c) and with Medium control (d) with P<0.05, Student’s t-test.](source/figures/fig2_6.png){#fig:fig2_6 }

-N~2~O release was robustly detected when assayed after 6 h in darkness using non-sterile Azolla on medium with 2 mM NH~4~NO~3~, but not on medium without nitrogen fertilizer (Fig. 6c), even after much longer than 6 h incubation (data not shown).
+N~2~O release was robustly detected when assayed after 6 h in darkness using non-sterile Azolla on medium with 2 mM NH~4~NO~3~, but not on medium without nitrogen fertilizer (+@fig:fig2_6\-c), even after much longer than 6 h incubation (data not shown).
 Dependence of N~2~O release on medium with N suggested that if any N~2~O was synthesized in the leaf pockets it would be efficiently converted into N~2~.
-In contrast to non-sterile _A. filiculoides_, N~2~O release was not detected when _A. filiculoides_-Sterilized were grown used on medium with N-fertilizer after 6 h darkness at the end of the night and in a micro-oxic air space (Fig. 6d).
+In contrast to non-sterile _A. filiculoides_, N~2~O release was not detected when _A. filiculoides_-Sterilized were grown used on medium with N-fertilizer after 6 h darkness at the end of the night and in a micro-oxic air space (+@fig:fig2_6\-d).
 N~2~O release from non-sterile _A. filiculoides_ therefore likely originated from bacteria loosely associated with the fern surface, not from the endophytes.
-Results were consistent with the low abundance of the denitrifying Rhizobiales endophytes (Fig. 2).
+Results were consistent with the low abundance of the denitrifying Rhizobiales endophytes (+@fig:fig2_2).

 ## Discussion

 ### _Nostoc azollae_ is abundant and the only cyanobacterium that fixes N~2~ in _A. filiculoides_
-N. azollae in _A. filiculoides_ from the present study and the published strain from Stockholm [@Ran2010] were the same species based on the above 97% identity of their rRNA. did not detect any rRNA from another cyanobacterial species suggesting that in the Utrecht ferns, _N. azollae_ was the only abundant cyanobacterium in the leaf pockets; Fig. 6 and Fig. S8 further demonstrated that _N. azollae_ was responsible for N~2~ fixation in the ferns.
+N. azollae in _A. filiculoides_ from the present study and the published strain from Stockholm [@Ran2010] were the same species based on the above 97% identity of their rRNA.
+Our analyses in +@fig:fig2_1 showed enrichment of _N. azollae_ rRNA in the leaf juice and did not detect any rRNA from any other cyanobacterial species, suggesting that in the Utrecht ferns, _N. azollae_ was the only abundant cyanobacterium in the leaf pockets. *@fig:fig2_6 and S8 further demonstrated that _N. azollae_ was responsible for N~2~ fixation in the ferns.
-The large number of reads that mapped to the _N. azollae_ genome with less than 100% identity in the recruitment analyses (Fig. 4) were likely explained by natural variation in bacterial populations and activity of insertion elements in _N. azollae_ [@Vigil-Stenman2015].
+The large number of reads that mapped to the _N. azollae_ genome with less than 100% identity in the recruitment analyses (+@fig:fig2_4) were likely explained by natural variation in bacterial populations and activity of insertion elements in _N. azollae_ [@Vigil-Stenman2015].
 Previous reports suggesting that several species of cyanobacteria may inhabit the leaf pockets [@Gebhardt1991] may have described very low abundance cyanobacteria not detected by our analyses which revealed bacteria with a relative rRNA abundance at relative detection limit of 0.2 %.
 Our analyses confirmed presence of less abundant gram-negative eubacteria in leaf pockets of _A. filiculoides_, in particular, that of an _Agrobacterium_ strain [@Plazinski1990].

 ### Two novel candidate bacterial species from the Rhizobiales are persistent endophytes of all Azolla species
 Our data supports that Azolla has control over the bacterial community assembly within its closed leaf pockets.
-Firstly, the bacterial community of the surrounding ditch water was dominated by Proteobacteria, which is typically found in Dutch ditches [@El-Chakhtoura2015], and had no overlap with Taxa within the Azolla leaf pocket.
+Firstly, the bacterial community of the surrounding ditch water was dominated by Proteobacteria, which is typically found in Dutch ditches [@El-Chakhtoura2015], and had no overlap with taxa within the Azolla leaf pocket.
-Secondly, different Azolla species cultured under the same conditions housed reproducibly different assemblages of microbial endophytes (Fig. 2, cultured).
+Secondly, different Azolla species cultured under the same conditions housed reproducibly different assemblages of microbial endophytes (+@fig:fig2_2, cultured).
-Thirdly, Rhizobiales endophyte genome scaffolds were recovered from sequencing nuclear preparations of _A. filiculoides_-Sterilized; this Azolla strain had been grown on erythromycin then cultured in sterile conditions for over two years (Fig. 4).
+Thirdly, Rhizobiales endophyte genome scaffolds were recovered from sequencing nuclear preparations of _A. filiculoides_-Sterilized; this Azolla strain had been grown on erythromycin then cultured in sterile conditions for over two years (+@fig:fig2_4).
 In accordance, _Arabidopsis_ leaf endophytes were shown to depend on the plant genotype, thus, demonstrating that the plant host controls the assembly of endophytic bacterial communities [@Horton2014]; gene loci that influenced the bacterial communities, for example, encoded regulators of viral reproduction, pectin metabolism and trichome development.
-The Azolla control over the leaf pocket bacterial community may also depend on the presence of cyanobacteria, since Burkholderiales bacteria were more abundant in _A. filiculoides_-Sterilized (Fig. 2 A).
+The Azolla control over the leaf pocket bacterial community may also depend on the presence of cyanobacteria, since Burkholderiales bacteria were more abundant in _A. filiculoides_-Sterilized (+@fig:fig2_2\-a).
 The more general lesson learnt was that bacterial scaffolds in genome assemblies may represent persistent endophytic bacteria and therefore deserve attention.

 Rhizobiales bacteria were found in all species of Azolla examined, despite the low proportion of reads with 16S rRNA sequences when sequencing all DNA extracted from the ferns or leaf juice compared to when sequencing PCR amplified rRNA genes.
-The difference in the 10 and 30 M read-based taxonomy assignments using EMIRGE/Mothur in Fig. 2 and no saturation in Fig. 1b attest to this limitation.
+The difference in the 10 and 30 M read-based taxonomy assignments using EMIRGE/Mothur in +@fig:fig2_2 and no saturation in +@fig:fig2_1\-b attest to this limitation.
 Rhizobiales were also reproducibly detected in the leaves of several species from the carnivorous angiosperm _Genlisea_ using the meta-transcriptomics approach, which will yield proportionally more rRNA sequences because of the high accumulation of rRNA in RNA extracts [@Cao2015].
 The long-read assembly of bacterial scaffolds combined with recruitment analyses, however, allowed a very high resolution of the taxonomic assignments in the present study.
 With RAST, closest relatives were computed scoring homologies of gene candidates predicted by GLIMMER3 with a set of universal proteins and 200 unduplicated proteins [@Overbeek2014].